minuminukim/crates/README.md

 * Maintain a backlog of records to listen to or revisit:
 <img src="./documentation/backlog.png" width=1440 alt="A grid view of album art.">

-* Share, update and delete comments
+* Post, update and delete comments

 ## Technologies
 - React